bgwines/suffix-tree/README.md

 		- Treat each block of three characters as its own character.

-		- Can determine the relative ordering of those characters by an time radix sort.
+		- Can determine the relative ordering of those characters by radix sort.

 		- Replace each block of three characters with its index.